 - Year Three Canada Winter Games Training Squad: Anika Kurji, Brooke Herring, Christian Yuen, Cynthia Cao, Emilio Carrillo, Gabriel Yun, Jacob Lin, James Toth, Julia Horsey, Lucia Bicknell, Matt Bicknell, Sam Scivier, Sarah Cao, Sayeed Mavani, Yu Quan Ng

-Girls U19: Team: Brooke Herring and Cynthia Cao, First Alternate: Yu Quan Ng, Second Alternate: Anika Kurji
+Girls U19: Team: Cynthia Cao and Yu Quan Ng, First Alternate: Anika Kurji

 Girls U17: Team: Lucia Bicknell and Sarah Cao, Alternate: Alex Brown